mohammedhamdhan/tp/docs/DeveloperGuide.md

 - Each currency code is mapped to its corresponding exchange rate value.
 - The exchange rates are hardcoded and include values for a wide range of currencies (e.g., AED, AFN, ALL, AMD, etc.).
-- Ensures that the exchangeRates map is populated with accurate conversion values for use in currency calculations.
+- Ensures that the exchangeRates map is populated with estimated conversion values for use in currency calculations.

 #### Change Currency Method

-The `changeCurrency()` method handles the currency change process with these features:
+The `changeCurrency(String command)` method handles the currency change process with these features:

-- Prompts the user to choose between entering their own exchange rate (option 1) or using an estimated exchange rate (option 2).
-- Handles the user's input by checking if they input '1' or '2', guiding them to make a valid choice.
-- If the user selects option 1, it asks for the currency code (based on ISO 4217 standard) and validates if the currency exists in the exchangeRates map.
-- In option 1, the user is also prompted to enter a custom exchange rate, which is validated and parsed.
-- If the user selects option 2, it retrieves the current exchange rate for the selected currency using the getExchangeRate() method.
-- If a valid exchange rate is found for the new currency, it calculates the exchange rate relative to the current currency.
-- Handles NumberFormatException gracefully and prompts the user to input a valid number if there are formatting issues.
-- The method invokes editExpenseCurrency() to update the expense currency with the final exchange rate and the new currency.
+- changeCurrency(String command) parses a user input string to determine how to update the application's currency setting.
+- The method ensures the command is properly formatted and handles invalid inputs with informative messages.
+- Based on the method value (1 or 2), it either calls handleCustomExchangeRate() or handleEstimatedExchangeRate().
+- The function performs basic error handling for number parsing and missing inputs using try-catch blocks.

 #### Edit Expense Currency Method

-The `editExpenseCurrency()` method manages the process of updating the expense currency with these features:
+The `editExpenseCurrency(Double finalExchangeRate, String newCurrency)` method manages the process of updating the expense currency with these features:

 - Accepts a finalExchangeRate and a newCurrency as parameters to update the expense currency.
 - Calls the budgetManager.editExpenseCurrency() method to apply the new exchange rate.
 - Updates the currentCurrency to the new currency.
-- Attempts to write the new currency to a file using the writeToFile() method.
+- Attempts to write the new currency file using the writeToFile() method.
 - Handles potential IOException by catching the error and displaying a message if there's an issue with recording the change.
 - Prints a success message confirming that the currency has been successfully changed to the new currency.